svendahlstrand/10-print-game-boy/10-pretty.md

 The following section, named KERNAL as a homage to C64, is the actual starting point for this program.
 When a Game Boy is turned on an internal program kicks off by scrolling the Nintendo logo and setting some initial state.
-Then control is passed overt to the user program, starting at memory address `$150` by default.
+Then control is passed over to the user program, starting at memory address `$150` by default.

 ```assembly